hiend/http-client/README.md

 * `response`: The response headers were received from the server and successfully parsed.
 The first argument is a Response instance.
+* `redirect`: The request is redirected.
+The argument is a Response instance.
 * `error`: An error occured.
 * `end`: The request is finished.
 If an error occured, it is passed as first argument.
 Second and third arguments are the Response and the Request.